Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Aberdeenshire and are not the council.
 About us

-The Formartine Area Committee met on Tuesday 28 April 2026, discussing a range of planning applications and asset transfer requests.
-Key decisions included granting planning permission for an extension to the car parking area at Trump International Golf Course, Balmedie, and approving the asset transfer of the Ythan Centre in Ellon to the Catalyst Community Regeneration Company.
-The committee also noted the progress on the Aberdeenshire Development Plan Scheme and the Formartine Coastal Communities Funds.
+The Formartine Area Committee met on Tuesday 28 April 2026, discussing a range of planning and asset transfer matters.
+Key decisions included granting planning permission for an extension to the car park at Trump International Golf Course, Balmedie, and approving the asset transfer of the Ythan Centre in Ellon to the Catalyst Community Regeneration Company.

-The committee granted Full Planning Permission for an extension to the existing car parking area and the creation of a footpath at Trump International Golf Course in Balmedie.
-The application, which included a part-retrospective element, sought to add 179 parking spaces and a new footpath connecting to Coastguard Cottages.
+The committee granted full planning permission for the extension to the existing car parking area and the creation of a footpath at the Trump International Golf Course in Balmedie.
+The application, which was part retrospective, sought to add 179 parking spaces, including disabled bays, and a new footpath connecting to Coastguard Cottages.

 Asset Transfer of the Ythan Centre, Ellon